 All drinking water at Pantex is chlorinated prior to entry into the distribution system.
-Disinfection Byproducts (DBPs) are produced by the reaction between the disinfectant (chlorine) and organic matter in the water.
+Disinfection By-products (DBPs) are produced by the reaction between the disinfectant (chlorine) and organic matter in the water.
 Reducing the amount of organic matter in the source water before disinfection can help control the quantity of DBPs produced.
 In addition, limiting the amount of disinfectant introduced in the system reduces the formation of these byproducts.
-All PWSs where chlorine is used are required to maintain residual levels between 0.2 and 4.0 mg/L (milligrams per liter) throughout the distribution system.
+All PWSs where chlorine is used are required to maintain residual levels between 0.2 and 4.0 milligrams per liter (mg/L) throughout the distribution system.
 These levels provide assurance that the water is safe from most water-borne pathogens while minimizing any adverse health risks to the population from DBPs or the higher concentrations of chlorine.